 The training is appropriate to careers in both teaching and research:

 - Training and research positions (universities, higher education establishments, research centres);

 - Positions with regional or national associations for the protection and representation of people with disabilities.

-The current paradigm of social participation and education for all makes the Master in Special Education a degree with very high added value in a professional career path.
+The current paradigm of social participation and education for all makes the master in Special Education a degree with very high added value in a professional career path.

 Option Speech-Language Therapy

 The Option Speech-Language Therapy within the Master of Arts in Special Education (study in German only) is intended for candidates witch a degree in speech-language therapy, who would like to deepen their knowledge and gain advanced qualifications in the field of speech-language therapy.
 The four modules of this programme allow acquiring advanced research and methodology skills as well as diversified (psycho-)linguistic and cognitive knowledge in the field of special education and speech-language therapy from a practical perspective.
-This Master's programme includes a dissertation about speech-language therapy issues.
+This master programme includes a dissertation about speech-language therapy issues.